 The Chapter 13 process protects your property and prevents wage garnishment.
 Unlike Chapter 7, your debt won’t be forgiven.
 Instead, you pay back your outstanding debt through a monthly payment plan determined by your disposable income.

 What to know before filing for bankruptcy

-As a fallout of your bankruptcy filing, your credit will be tarnished for a 10-year period if it is a Chapter 7 bankruptcy, and a seven-year period for a Chapter 13 bankruptcy.
+As a consequence of your bankruptcy filing, your credit will be tarnished for a 10-year period if it is a Chapter 7 bankruptcy, and a seven-year period for a Chapter 13 bankruptcy.

 Even though you are not legally required to hire a lawyer to handle your bankruptcy, it may be in your best interest to do so.
-You may even be able to avail of free legal services.
+You may even be able to find free legal services.